 Tudor Jones, “political historian and historian of modern political thought,” recently penned a new study on Bob Dylan’s early work: Bob Dylan and the British Sixties: A Cultural History.
-He is Hon.
-Research Fellow in History of Political Thought at Coventry University, UK and a Tutor in Political History, Oxford University Dept. of Continuing Education, UK.
-Aside from his work on Dylan, his other publications include The Revival of British Liberalism: From Grimond to Clegg (Palgrave Macmillan, 2011), Modern Political Thinkers and Ideas: An Historical Introduction (Routledge, 2002), and Remaking the Labour Party: From Gaitskell to Blair (Routledge, 1996).
-His next book, The Uneven Path of British Liberalism: From Jo Grimond to Brexit will be published by Manchester University Press in September 2019.
-We here at the Dylan Institute recently had the opportunity to discuss the exciting new work, as we’re gearing up for the World of Bob Dylan conference this Summer.
+He is honorable research fellow in history of political thought at Coventry University in the United Kingdom and a tutor in political history in Oxford University’s Deptartment of Continuing Education.
+Aside from his work on Dylan, his other publications include The Revival of British Liberalism: From Grimond to Clegg (Palgrave Macmillan, 2011), Modern Political Thinkers and Ideas: An Historical Introduction (Routledge, 2002) and Remaking the Labour Party: From Gaitskell to Blair (Routledge, 1996).
+His next book, The Uneven Path of British Liberalism: From Jo Grimond to Brexit, will be published by Manchester University Press in September 2019.
+We here at the Dylan Institute recently had the opportunity to discuss the exciting new work, as we’re gearing up for the World of Bob Dylan conference this summer.

 Dylan Institute: First, can you tell us a little about yourself and what led you to write a book on Dylan?
 How, in particular, does your work as a political historian help open up new pathways into the singer-songwriter’s music and legacy?

 I have been an admirer of Bob Dylan ever since I heard his first, eponymous studio album in 1962 in a small record shop in Harrow, northwest London, and even more so a year later when I heard and bought, I believe in the same place, Dylan’s second album The Freewheelin’ Bob Dylan.
 As an undergraduate at the University of Oxford in the mid- to late 1960s, my friends and I spent many hours listening to the music and lyrics of Bob Dylan, often quoting and dissecting at length the latter.